 3. Drop Through – for intermediate

 Lighter and slimmer, drop-through decks are no doubt perfect for people who want to attempt flip tricks and carry boards as a style statement.
-Due to its slimmer construction, drop-through deck doesn’t weigh much and can be carried easily.
-But make sure you select a drop-through deck with little flex because flex doesn’t support freeride discipline and creates disturbance.
+Due to its slimmer construction, the drop-through deck doesn’t weigh much and can be carried easily.
+And make sure you select a drop-through deck with good flexibility so that they can support freeride styles.